bareos/bareos/doc/install/INSTALL.md

 ### SYSTEM REQUIREMENTS

 * A working Bareos environment, Bareos 12.4 or later, including a Bareos catalog database (currently only PostgreSQL is tested)
-* A working Bareos Console (bconsole) on this system
 * An Apache 2.x Webserver with mod-rewrite, mod-php5 and mod-setenvif enabled
 * PHP 5.3.3 or later
   * PHP PDO Extension